RWalling21/Web-Waddle/README.md

 # WebWaddle

-WebWaddle is a cost-free, open-source alternative to premium web scraping solutions.
-This tool democratizes web data extraction, offering a powerful and accessible option for comprehensive online data gathering.
-Leveraging the capabilities of DuckDuckGo for searching and OpenAI's GPT-3.5 for summarizing, WebWaddle provides an efficient means to extract and condense information from the web.
+WebWaddle is a cost-free, open-source alternative to premium web retreval solutions.
+This tool democratizes web data extraction for llm's, offering a powerful and accessible option for comprehensive online data gathering.
+Leveraging the capabilities of DuckDuckGo searching and OpenAI GPT-3.5 for summarization, WebWaddle provides an efficient means to extract and condense information from the web.
+Built to seamlesly integrate with your existing langchain toolchain, just plug and play!

 ## Features

 - **Comprehensive Search**: Utilizes DuckDuckGo to fetch relevant information from the web.
 - **Advanced Summarization**: Leverages OpenAI's GPT-3.5 model to create concise and informative summaries of the search results.
-- **Customizable and Extensible**: Easily adaptable to various web scraping and data summarization needs.
+- **Customizable and Extensible**: Easily adaptable to various web retrieval and data summarization needs.

 ## Installation